DmytroPakholiuk/trustpilot-review-crawler/README.md

 ## Images

 Images are stored in storage/app/private/images .
 Each image is in its own directory, named as its ID in database.
+The "images" directory in the root of the project is just a COPY of the results of running the command.

 ## Logging